Borsdata-Sweden/ExcelPlugin/README.md

 ## KNOWN ISSUES

 ### Excel 2010 (v14)
-- Refresh button is not working.
+- Refresh button is not working correct.
 The API is only called once.
+Workaround is to save file and restart excel.
+Then refresh makes a new Api call.